tillsc/GVExport/CONTRIBUTING.md

 You can translate into a language you are fluent in by joining the [PO Editor project](https://poeditor.com/join/project/YqPRBXZnlf).

+If you're not familiar with contributing on GitHub, see [this tutorial](https://github.com/firstcontributions/first-contributions).

 If you're familiar with GitHub, please create a pull request to add your languages to the module.
 The basic instructions for this are:

 - In POEditor, click on your language, and then at the top (underthe header) choose "Export"